Classes in celestial navigation and related topics

 A fast-paced introduction to standard celestial navigation as it was practiced in the latter half of the 20th century, before the introduction of electronic tools like calculators and other computing devices.
 Pure paper and pencil methods using tables like H.O.229 and H.O.249 and three-star plots for a fix by the "intercept method".
 Details of the modern Nautical Almanac and the more-useful Air Almanac.
 This workshop is ideal for the navigator who wants a pure, technology-free, traditional version of celestial navigation founded on the principles prefered by ocean-going mariners from about 1960 to 1990.
 Weather permitting, class participants will have opportunities to experiment with sextant observations.
 This is real navigation, not just a class about navigation.
 Fast and intense, students who complete this weekend class will have the basic celestial navigation skills to sail entirely by the sun and stars using a sextant, navigational tables, and a few other simple tools.
-Taught by Frank Reed, a gifted teacher and one of the world's leading experts in celestial navigation.

 - Requirements: Basic addition and subtraction, good familiarity with latitude and longitude.

 - Recommended for ages 18 and up, students as young as age 13 welcome.

 Frank taught an incredible class on celestial navigation that brought me from novice to some solid understanding of sextants, their history and most importantly their use as a aid to seeing the sea...and knowing where you are on this planet!